awsdocs/amazon-workmail-administration-guide/doc_source/disable_interop.md

    If necessary, change the AWS Region\.
 In the bar at the top of the console window, open the **Select a Region** list and choose a Region\.
 For more information, see [Regions and endpoints](https://docs.aws.amazon.com/general/latest/gr/rande.html) in the *Amazon Web Services General Reference*\.

-1. In the navigation pane, choose **Organizations**, and select the organization for which you want to disable interoperability mode\.
+1. In the navigation pane, choose **Organizations**, and then choose the organization for which you want to disable interoperability mode\.

 1. Under **Organization settings**, choose **Disable interoperability mode**\.